-- agent-no-answer-timeout if defined for an Agent ID object - extn-no-answer-timeout if defined for an Extension object - posn-no-answer-timeout if defined for a Position object no-answer-overflow destination, in a comma-separated list desktop when agent-no-answer-timeout expires.
+- agent-no-answer-timeout if defined for an Agent ID object - extn-no-answer-timeout if defined for an Extension object - posn-no-answer-timeout if defined for a Position object no-answer-overflow none T-Server does not attempt to overflow a call on an agent this value as the end of a list.
+Subsequent values are not executed.

-Valid Values: none, recall, release, default, any valid overflow agent-no-answer-timeout expires.
+Valid Values: none, recall, release, default, any valid overflow destination, in a comma-separated list recall T-Server returns the call to the last distribution device (the agent-no-answer-timeout expires.